alejandrozf/abcl-memory-compiler/README.md

 With this library you have now the maximum flexibility by writing Java code directly to create runtime clases and this way integrate any Java code with ABCL.

+Clone this repository to your Quicklisp discoverable location.

 Usage:

 ```lisp